thomas861205/music-recommendation-system/README.md

 Q: How to segment the area of songs user like?

-A: We adopt a [technique](https://link.springer.com/article/10.1007/s00138-018-0923-1) that uses in graph segmentation task.
-This technique uses experts's (your!) feedback to refine the boundary of the space, and this is where 1-bit feedback (like or dislike) comes into play.
+A: We adopt a [technique](https://link.springer.com/article/10.1007/s00138-018-0923-1) that is used in graph segmentation tasks.
+This technique incorporates experts's (your!) feedback to refine the boundary of the space, and this is where 1-bit feedback (like or dislike) comes into play.

 ![](segmentation.png)